Back of book cover

 “Not me,” he said too quickly.
-She remembered how everyone in the market ran to hide.
+She remembered everyone running to hide.
 “Wouldn’t it be great if they gave a magic show?” he said as they passed back into the market.
 The rain continued to soak their clothes.
 “I didn’t believe the rumors about them coming here, but it must be true.
 What did you hear?”

 “I don’t listens to gossip.”
 She remembered the old wizard stories from school, all the things the wizards did to stop Harpin invading her homeland, monstrous things.
 Still, she didn’t believe all those stories; some were just to scare her.
-Stories like Arrox killing anyone entering the Barrens were too crazy to believe.
+Stories like Arrox killing everyone in the Barrens were too crazy to believe.
 It was the kind of story father liked to tell her so she couldn’t sleep.
 “Never seen no wizard before now.
-Seeing Sarn the Sage would be nice.”
+Seeing Sarn would be nice.”
 She stopped at the crossroads south of the marketplace.
 “But what about his apprentice, Preem the Bone Crusher?
 Would you want to sees him too?”
 The more she thought about it, the more confident she was that the wizard in gray was younger than Sarn the Sage.

 “Do you believe the stories about the Crusher?”
 Hirin said.
-She shuddered at the thought of how the Crusher got his name.
+She shuddered at the thought of how he got his name.
 But this was probably a lie too.
 Surely no man would do that to another person.

 “Don’t you?”
 Brodia turned right to follow the River Forks Road toward her farm on the other side of the river.
 “He mades me sick today.”
 She confessed finally.

 “Like throw-up sick?” he said, she could tell he didn’t believe her.
 Still, she nodded it was true.
 “Must be something you ate.
 I don’t remember stories of men being sick.”
-She hated him a little for the emphasis.
+She hated his emphasis.
 “The wizards are good people.
 Grand Wizard Sarn stopped them in the last war against Harpin, the first kingdom.”